Angelus: Indulgences

+The singular prayer of the Angelus grants a partial indulgence.
+The Raccolta (superseded by the Enchiridion Indulgentiarum in 1968) includes an indulgence for praying the Angelus monthly.
+It was originally granted by Pope Benedict XIII in 1724 as a plenary indulgence.

 Papal custom

-In Vatican City since Pope John XXIII, the Pope delivers an address in Italian every Sunday at noon.
-Pope John spoke of the Angelus "as a summary of 'the christian epic' in three books: the divine invitation and initiative; the human response of obedience, fiat; and the result of this obedience, the Word made flesh."
+In Vatican City since Pope John XXIII, the Pope delivers an address in Italian every Sunday at noon (except Easter Sunday which the address is given on Easter Monday instead).
+Pope John XXIII spoke of the Angelus "as a summary of 'the Christian epic' in three books: the divine invitation and initiative; the human response of obedience, fiat; and the result of this obedience, the Word made flesh."

-Known informally as the Angelus Address ("Regina Cœli Address" during Eastertide), the short ritual is broadcast live at 12 p.m. (noon - Central European Time) on online platforms (Vatican News - with simultaneous interpretation), by public television (Rai 1) and through Eurovision Network.
+Known informally as the Angelus Address (“Regina Cœli Address” during Eastertide), the short ritual is broadcast live at 12 p.m. (noon - Central European Time) on online platforms (Vatican News - with simultaneous interpretation), by public television (Rai 1) and through Eurovision Network.
 At the end of the Address, the Pope leads recitation of the Angelus or Regina Cœli, and concludes with a blessing upon the crowds in Saint Peter's Square and televiewers.

 Anglican practice

 The Angelus is found in two popular twentieth-century Anglo-Catholic manuals of devotion.
 The Practice of Religion: A Short Manual of Instructions and Devotions by Archibald Campbell Knowles, first published in 1908, refers to the Angelus as "the memorial of the Incarnation" and notes that "In the Mystery of the Incarnation we worship and adore Our Lord as God of God, we honour and reverence Saint Mary as 'Blessed among women.'
 In honouring Mary, the Instrument of the Incarnation, we really honour Christ, Who became Incarnate."

 The Angelus is also found in Saint Augustine's Prayer Book: A Book of Devotion for members of the Episcopal Church, first published in 1947 (Revised Edition, 1967).

 In many Anglo-Catholic communities of the Anglican Communion, there is a tradition of singing the Angelus, particularly before or after the Sunday parish Mass.
 The practice has spread more commonly into Roman Catholicism through the Ordinariate jurisdictions for former Anglicans.